neuralcompression/neuralcompression.github.io/_pages/neurips24.md

 Some accepted papers will be accepted as contributed talks.
 All accepted posters are expected to be presented in-person at the poster session, and all papers published via Openreview after the workshop.

-This workshop will not have formal proceedings, so we welcome the submission of work currently under review at other archival ML venues.
+This workshop will not have formal proceedings, so we welcome the submission of work currently under review at other archival ML venues (for example, shorter versions of main conference submissions can be submitted to our workshop concurrently).
 We also welcome the submission of work recently published in information theory venues (e.g. Transactions on Information Theory, ISIT, ITW) that may be of interest to an ML audience.
 However, we will not consider work recently published in or accepted to other archival ML venues (e.g., NeurIPS main conference) to encourage the presentation of fresh and cutting-edge results at this workshop.

 <!-- Paper submissions should be made through OpenReview and further information will be available at [CFP]({{ site.baseurl }}{% link _pages/iclr21_call.md %}).
 Please send your inquiries by email to the organizers at [neural.compression.workshop@gmail.com](mailto:neural.compression.workshop@gmail.com). -->